max1220/terrisc/README.md

 | instructions_RV32I.t  | implements the RV32I base instruction set(incomplete).
 Each instruction registers itself to an instrucion_decoder via a bitmask, bitpattern and a callback pointer
 | cpu_test.t            | Some tests for the CPU.
 Not automated.
 More a reference.
 Might be broken at times.

+Please note that github misidentifys the .t files as perl files, so the syntax highlighting on github might not work properly.

 ## Current status

-IDK how often this status will be updated, the source code is the canonnical
+IDK how often this status will be updated, the source code is the canonical
 documentation: